idaholab/TMAP8/doc/content/verification_and_validation/ver-1d.md

 \begin{equation}
     C_M(x=0) = \tanh(3t).
 \end{equation}

-This takes the BC to 99.5 % of it's actual value in 3 s, which is a small fraction of the breakthrough time of 500 s.
+This takes the BC to 99.5 % of its actual value in 3 s, which is a small fraction of the breakthrough time of 500 s.
 It therefore reduces numerical oscillations without affecting the expected solution.

 ## Input files